gabriel-richardson/NSGA-Smash-AI/README.md

 Pull the repo and run with `python3 -m p3` before opening Dolphin.
 Stop with ^C.

 ## Report
-My final report over this project can be found [here](https://github.com/gabriel-richardson/Melee-Runaway-AI/blob/master/FR.ipynb)
+My final report over this project can be found [here](https://github.com/FRI-GAMEAI/NSGA-Smash-AI/blob/master/final%20report.pdf)

 ## Credits
-Big thanks to https://github.com/spxtr/p3 for the memory watcher, as well as to https://github.com/luckycharms14/MeleeAI_Dolphin for help with setting up Dolphin pipe configuration.
+Thanks to https://github.com/spxtr/p3 for the memory watcher, as well as to https://github.com/luckycharms14/MeleeAI_Dolphin for help with setting up Dolphin pipe configuration.
 Inspiration for this project comes from https://github.com/vladfi1/phillip